Aegilops cylindrica: Agricultural issues

 Jointed goatgrass can reduce the yield of winter wheat by 25 – 50% which can cost US farmers up to $145 million.
-Another problem is that winter wheat provides an overwinter home for winter wheat attacking pests such as Russian wheat aphid, leaf spot, pink mold, foot rot, dwarf bunt, fron, root browning, damping off, and kernel bunt.
+Another problem is that jointed goatgrass provides an overwinter home for winter wheat attacking pests such as Russian wheat aphid, leaf spot, pink mold, foot rot, dwarf bunt, fron, root browning, damping off, and kernel bunt.

 When the spikes shatter, the disjointed spikelets are cylindrical in shape and are easily mistaken for small pieces of winter wheat straw.
 Since the spikelets are similar in shape and size to winter wheat seeds, it is difficult to separate them from the wheat using conventional methods.
 Better methods use length graders or weight tables, but these are slow and costly to operate.
 The Official United States Standards for Grain states that when the spikelets get mixed in with the winter wheat, the wheat is considered contaminated and the grade is reduced, resulting in a penalty.
 The more jointed goatgrass found in the wheat, the lower the grade and the larger the penalty.
 The lowest penalty is $0.02 per bushel while the highest is $0.15 per bushel.